wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step10.md

 We may use this now to access the flask-api endpoint */secure*

-curl -X POST http://localhost:5000/secure -H 'content-type: application/json' -H "Authorization: Bearer "$TOKEN
+curl -X POST http://localhost:5000/secureapi -H 'content-type: application/json' -H "Authorization: Bearer "$(TOKEN)